 I feared my own strength and freedom because I thought I was dangerous!
 I thought I was a threat to the world; I thought that I had injured it.
 No wonder I don’t want to be strong and free.
 If I were, I might destroy the universe.
 I thought I might attack and damage things to the point where the universe would turn in anger and wipe me from the face of the earth.
 In fact I have secretly believed, all along, that this describes things exactly as they are, and that is why I have been afraid, both of the world and of God.

 The Course seems to be saying here that our unconscious fear of ourselves, hidden by our projection of cause to outside factors, has to become conscious, at least for a brief, terrifying moment.
 “When you realize, once and for all, that it is you you fear, the mind perceives itself as split” (10:2).
 “Now, for an instant, is a murderer perceived within you, eager for your death, intent on plotting punishment for you until the time when it can kill at last” (11:1).

 This seems like a terrible moment; why would we deliberately seek it?
 “Yet in this instant is the time as well in which salvation comes” (11:2).
 Now, seeing the enemy within instead of outside our mind, we no longer have reason to fear God.
 Recognition of our own terrible responsibility makes us realize that it has not been God punishing us; it has been ourselves.
 We stop projecting our own dreams of vengeance onto God.
-“And you can call on Him to save you from illusions by His Love, calling Him Father and yourself His Son” (11:4).
+“And you can call on Him to save you from illusions in His love, calling Him Father and yourself His Son” (11:3).